jlamsens/opensysadmins/docs/tutorials/windows-testlab-virtualbox/configure-vms.md

     <img src="../nat-network-edit.png"/>

 === "Step3"
+    1. Change the "Network Name" to "My_NAT_Network".
-    Change the network CIDR to "192.168.10.0/24" and remove the check "Supports DHCP".
+    2. Change the "Network CIDR" to "192.168.10.0/24" and remove the check "Supports DHCP".
 Close all screens with "OK".

     <img src="../nat-network-settings.png"/>